Mature Masculine

 Believing in neuroplasticity: The brain is plastic.
 New neural pathways can form at any age.
 Change is always possible.

 Growth mindset is not positive thinking or pretending difficulty doesn't exist.
-It's seeing difficulty as the path rather than the obstacle.
-The struggle itself is where growth happens.
+It's knowing that the struggle is where the learning actually happens, not something you get past before the real work starts.